Requirements for the Major in Economics (ECO)

 C. Upper-Division Writing Requirement:

-Students should meet the upper- division writing requirement before the end of the junior year, demonstrating their competence in writing for the discipline by obtaining a satisfactory evaluation of their writing from the faculty instructor of any upper-division ECO course except ECO 320 in which a term paper or other major writing assignment is a required part of the course, this work will form the basis of evaluation.
+Students should meet the upper- division writing requirement before the end of the junior year, demonstrating their competence in writing for the discipline by registering for the 0-credit ECO 459 and obtaining a satisfactory evaluation of their writing from the faculty instructor of any upper-division ECO course except ECO 320 in which a term paper or other major writing assignment is a required part of the course, this work will form the basis of evaluation.
 When the course involves no major writing assignment, the instructor will assign a special paper for those students in the class seeking to satisfy the writing requirement.
 In these cases, the number of students who will be permitted to seek evaluation may be limited.

 1. Students who need to take MAP 103 will be unable to take ECO 108 in the first semester of the freshman year and will have to adjust their schedule accordingly.